 Bioswales and Detention Basins

-You can beautifully maximize the effect of rainfall with passive techniques, using it to water deep-rooted plants such as trees.
-It is common to direct roof water and stormwater to bioswales or detention basins to allow for deeper infiltration in specific zones of the landscape.
+A beautiful way to maximize the effect of rainfall is through passive techniques, which more effectively reach deep-rooted plants such as trees.
+Bioswales and detention basins are a common approach that allow for deeper infiltration in specific zones of the landscape by capturing roof water and stormwater.
 Keeping water on site reduces runoff and erosion downstream from your property.

 Bioswales can be beautiful additions to the landscape if made to look like a natural creek or pond with rocks and plants.
-Concealed detention basins can be created by with underground gravel leach fields around tree groves.
+Concealed detention basins can serve the same benefit through underground gravel leach fields around tree groves.

 For the 3,000 square foot home, you can get almost 500 gallons from downspouts with a light ¼” rainstorm.
-Even in a drought winter, your trees can get some good deep watering.
+Even in a drought winter, your trees can get a good deep watering.

 Rainwater Cisterns

 The most efficient way to harvest rainwater is to collect it from roof surfaces by piping downspouts into a cistern system.
-With a properly designed rainwater harvesting system, you can essentially transfer 100% of the rainwater that hits your roof into storage.
+With a properly designed rainwater harvesting system, you can transfer nearly 100% of the rainwater that hits your roof into storage.

 For every 1” of rainfall, you can capture 0.62 gallons of water per square foot.
 This means that a home with a 3,000 square foot roof will collect 1,870 gallons from 1” of rain.
 With an average annual rainfall of 19” in San Luis Obispo and 13” in Paso Robles, that same home has the potential to collect between 24,000 and 37,000 gallons over one winter.
 Once stored, the rainwater can be filtered and pumped into an irrigation system to supplement the water supply during the dry season.